Intermittent decoherence blockade in a chiral ring environment: Methods

-In this section the decay dynamics in a system with odd $N$ is considered.
-As discussed in the main text, the dynamics of the coherences is accurately described by Eq. (\ref{deps3}).
+For the sake of completeness, let us discuss here the decay dynamics in a system with $N$ odd.
+As discussed in the main text, the dynamics of the coherences is accurately described by equation (8).
 In the case of an odd number of sites per sublattices, $\gamma_n^\pm$ can take imaginary values.
 As a consequence, and as shown in Fig. \ref{figSM1}, the intermittent blockade displays a doubled period which can be understood considering the approximate linearized solution for $t<T^+$.
 If we call $\eps_R(t)$ and $\eps_I(t)$ respectively the real and the imaginary part of $\eps(t)$, we have

 for $m=0,1,2,3,\dots$, where for the imaginary part of the amplitude '$+$' corresponds to $N=4s+1$ and '$-$' to $N=2(2s+1)+1$, with $s$ integer.
 Thus, despite the short feedback period is still $T^-$, the dynamics displays four stages, in which the intermittency alternates between the real and imaginary parts of $\eps(t)$ in periods of $2T^-$.
 For the parameters considered in Fig. \ref{figSM1}, this linearized solution is accurate until $t\sim 6T^-$ for the imaginary part and $t\sim 12T^+$ for the real part, in which the first and second slow wavepackets interact with the two level system.
 Because of $\gamma^+_1$ is imaginary, the slow wavepacket needs two periods to affect the real part of the amplitude, and moreover, as in this early stage of the dynamics $|\eps_I(t)|\ll|\eps_R(t)|$ then $|\eps(t)|^2\approx \eps_R(t)^2$, and the intermittent blockade of the decay in $|\eps(t)|^2$ is significant until $t\sim 12T^-$ in contrast to the case studied in the main text in which it ceases at $t\sim 6 T^-$.